xwal/awesome-stars/topics.md

 ## llm

+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes t
+- [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app and OpenClaw for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
 - [linshenkx/prompt-optimizer](https://github.com/linshenkx/prompt-optimizer) - 一款提示词优化器，助力于编写高质量的提示词
 - [affaan-m/everything-claude-code](https://github.com/affaan-m/everything-claude-code) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.